KxSystems/docs/docs/interfaces/using-c-functions.md

 }
 ```

 opens and parses the processor information file and extracts the first frequency reading.
-This is then wrapped as a double precison floating point number in a K object and returned.
+This is then wrapped as a double precision floating point number in a K object and returned.

 Compile as follows, and place in the l64 directory (which is searched for extensions by default):